 In Indonesia Ylang Ylang is customary for newly weds to find the ylang ylang blossoms (or rose petals) scattered atop the marriage bed as a blessing of lasting love and happiness.

 For the scent of the Ylang Ylang tree to develop fully it requires care from human hands.
 Left wild and unattended the blossoms of the Ylang Ylang tree can have little or no scent.
 For highest yield of aroma the Ylang Ylang trees require trimming every couple of months and the blossoms must be picked each fall.

-As with other flowers cultivated for the aromatherapy trade like Jasmine and Rose the blossoms must be harvested early in the morning and immediately prepared for steam distillation.
+As with other flowers cultivated for the aromatherapy trade ,like Jasmine and Rose, the blossoms must be harvested early in the morning and immediately prepared for steam distillation.

-As with all oils the quality of distillation varies among distillers, as well as crop conditions for that season, and the moment chosen for harvesting and distillation.
-The distiller's art.
+As with all oils the quality of distillation varies among distillers, as well as crop conditions for that season.
+The moment chosen for harvesting and distillation is part of the distiller's art.

 At least three fractions of Ylang Ylang are collected during distillation.
 The first distillation is the lightest and considered the most ethereal fragrance and most often prized by perfumers.
 The stages of distillation are determined according to principles not easily defined, but generally they are broken down by the production time it takes to distill each fraction.

 Ylang Ylang Extra (most expensive), Ylang Ylang I, II & III and Ylang Ylang Complete.
 Ylang Ylang complete is the full distillation of the oil, without interruption into fractions, or parts.

 Ylang Ylang oil is generally high in sesquiterpenes.

 Ylang Ylang III is the last fraction of the oil collected during the last hours of distillation.
 It is a slightly thicker, more earthy and less sweet oil, and composed almost entirely of sesquiterpenes.